 Selling the plot being vacated (for example following relocation, resettlement or voluntary repatriation) by refugees is prohibited.

 If your shelter has been damaged due to age or any natural disaster (e.g. flooding) you can use the iMonitor tool to report this, write to UNHCR or visit the Field Post (see below how to report a concern).
 UNHCR through its shelter implementation partner will assess the damaged shelter.
-Based on the assessment and depending on the damage, the partner will provide materials such as roofing sheets, timber for walling, tarpaulin sheets.
+Based on the assessment and depending on the damage, and availability of shelter materials the partner will provide materials such as roofing sheets, timber for walling, tarpaulin sheets.
 The repairs are carried out by the refugees.

 Report a concern